bwgartner/suse-doc/WP/Edge-of-Things/ReadMe.md

     - How do I update my configurations with zero downtime?
 How do I roll-back if the update does not work?
     - How do I connect to a hypercloud vendor (Google, AWS, Azure)?

-Developer
-    -
+<b>Developer</b>
 - How do I decide what belongs in the near Edge Node vs. HQ on prem/hypercloud?
-Databases, filtering, vision, analytics, etc.?
+    - Databases, filtering, vision, analytics, etc.?
     - Network latency, ingress/egress costs?, network bandwidth.
 - How do I interface with different protocol/communication stacks (MQTT, RS-232, Zigbee, BlueTooth, 5G, etc.)
     - What tools can I use?
     - CI/CD Pipeline: should we talk about Fleet?

- Call to Action
+<b>Call to Action</b>
 - Install K3s
 - Do this edge tutorial (hopefully existing).
 Could be Pi or Jetson Nano-based.

- Conclusion
+ <b>Conclusion</b>